citp/privacy-policy-historical/e/eb/eba/ebay.com.sg.md

   * If you reside in a country within the European Union (except the United Kingdom) you are contracting with eBay GmbH, Albert-Einstein-Ring 2-6, 14532 Kleinmachnow, Germany;

-  * If you reside in the United Kingdom you are contracting with eBay (UK) Limited, 5 New Street Square, London, EC4A 3TW, United Kingdom;
+  * If you reside in the United Kingdom you are contracting with eBay (UK) Limited, 1 More London Place, London, SE1 2AF, United Kingdom;

   * If you reside in India you are contracting with eBay Singapore Services Pte Ltd, 10 Collyer Quay, #10-01 Ocean Financial Centre, Singapore 049315;